pariseed/podman-torbrowser/README.md

 # podman-torbrowser
-container image to donwload and start every time the latest version of torbrowser
+container image to download and start every time the latest version of torbrowser

 ## prerequisites